Fairphone: Social impact and competitors

 The phone is modular, which makes it easily repairable and customisable by the user, in keeping with right to repair principles.
 According to the company, increasing the lifespan of a phone by two years reduces CO_{2} emissions by 30%.

-The gold and silver in Fairphone 4 has the Fairtrade label, also metals used are said to come from conflict-free mines.
+The gold and silver in Fairphone 4 has the Fairtrade label, and metals used are said to come from conflict-free mines.
 The company promises a 5-year warranty period and long-term support for software updating and spare parts.
 In 2017, Fairphone's co-founder Bas van Abel acknowledged that it was currently impossible to produce a 100% fair phone, suggesting it was more accurate to call his company's phones "fairer".

-In an interview with Will Georgi, Fairphone co-founder Tessa Vernink mentions:There might be a misconception that as a social enterprise, we don't operate like a "normal" business, but that’s not true.
+In an interview with Will Georgi, Fairphone co-founder Tessa Wernink mentions:There might be a misconception that as a social enterprise, we don't operate like a "normal" business, but that’s not true.
 In many ways, most of our choices are the same — we still need to make money and sell phones — but the outcome and the goals are different.
 Our focus is investing in social innovation, instead of purely technical innovation.
 When other phone companies design a new phone, they research new technology — we research supply chain improvement.A survey conducted by Franziska Verna Haucke in the Journal of Cleaner Production found: A sustainable lifestyle represents the dominant factor explaining the involvement with the Fairphone.
 Surprisingly, the findings show that alternative consumption seems to negatively influence the involvement with the Fairphone and social commitment seems to play a minor role in the model.
 These aspects point to the Fairphone as a technical artifact, centered on a choice for a sustainable lifestyle.Shiftphone is another small mobile telephone manufacturer with a focus on sustainability, who also developed a modular smartphone.
 The founder of Shiftphone considers that the two companies working in collaboration could have more influence on bigger competitors.